Moana Hope: Early life

-Hope hails from the suburb of Broadmeadows, in Melbourne's north.
-She is of New Zealand, German and Australian heritage, and has 14 siblings in total.
+Hope was born on 14 February 1988 in Victoria, Australia and was raised from the suburb of Broadmeadows, in Melbourne's north.
+Her parents migrated from New Zealand and she has Māori heritage from her mother's side and she also has German and Australian heritage, with 14 siblings in total.

 Hope began playing Australian football competitively at the age of seven, playing with boys teams at Glenroy through under-12s.
 Without a viable youth girls league to join, Hope immediately progressed to playing senior women's football with Hadfield at the age of thirteen.
 She played representative football for Victoria at age 16, and captained the state side at under-19 level.
 She was also a member of the Australia women's international rules football team that played against Ireland in the 2006 Ladies' International Rules Series.

 Hope was also an accomplished junior cricketer, representing Victoria through to under-19 level.
 She chose to give up the sport in favour of Australian football.

 State league football

 Hope has played premier division Australian football in the VWFL for the Darebin Falcons and St Kilda Sharks.
 She is a multiple competition leading goalkicker.
 She has also played for Melbourne University.